 Let Go of Control Heart Test

-2. For the next three days endeavor to let go of control the best you can at work, with your children, close relationships, and troublesome concerns.
+2. For the next three days, endeavor to let go of control the best you can at work, with your children, close relationships, and troublesome concerns.
 Don’t pressure, force, resist—or persist.
 Just accept, allow, trust and let be.
 I understand that this may not be easy—especially if you have the propensity to be a controller.
 The key is to simply try your best.
 It’s a matter of progress, not perfection.
-Striving for perfection induces control based actions.
-(To assist you, try some of the Decontrol Tips and Tools described in my posts in that category at the right column of this page.)
+Striving for perfection induces control-based actions. *To assist yourself, try some of the Decontrol Tips and Tools described in my posts in that category at the right column of this page.

 4. Finally, do the simple math to determine if and/or how much your pulse and blood pressure have improved.

 This Test is a No Lose Proposition